hoog poreus haar, de beste verzorging voor je krullen

 The All-in-One Treatment is your best friend here.

-Use it as a mask or as a nourishing conditioner.
-Thanks to nourishing oils and proteins, it restores moisture balance and strengthens damaged hair.
+Use it as a mask or a nourishing conditioner.
+Thanks to nourishing oils and proteins, it restores moisture balance and strengthens damaged strands.

-It contains jojoba and avocado oil, among other things — exactly what highly porous hair needs to prevent frizz.
+It contains jojoba and avocado oil, precisely what high porosity hair needs to prevent frizz.

 Then apply the Super Sealing Oil to wet hair.

-This luxurious oil contains Meadowfoam Seed Oil – an ingredient that acts as a clever sealer around your hair, preventing moisture from escaping.
+This luxurious oil contains, among other things, Meadowfoam Seed Oil, an ingredient that acts like a smart 'sealer' around your hair, preventing moisture from escaping.

-Tip: Use it as the last step for extremely dry hair.
+Tip: use it as the last step on wet hair for extremely dry hair.

 Step 5: Hold & Shine

-Finish it off with a little Styling Gel.
-This will lock in definition and give you a shine so intense you'll almost forget about the mirror.
+Finish with a little Styling Gel.
+This locks in definition and gives you a shine so strong you'll almost forget your mirror.

 Strengthen from within